microsoft/rushstack.io-website/pages/api/node-core-library.filesystem.md

 |  [readFolder(folderPath, options)](./node-core-library.filesystem.readfolder.md) | <code>static</code> | Reads the contents of the folder, not including "." or "..".
 Behind the scenes it uses <code>fs.readdirSync()</code>. |
 |  [updateTimes(path, times)](./node-core-library.filesystem.updatetimes.md) | <code>static</code> | Updates the accessed and modified timestamps of the filesystem object referenced by path.
 Behind the scenes it uses <code>fs.utimesSync()</code>.
 The caller should specify both times in the <code>times</code> parameter. |
 |  [writeFile(filePath, contents, options)](./node-core-library.filesystem.writefile.md) | <code>static</code> | Writes a text string to a file on disk, overwriting the file if it already exists.
 Behind the scenes it uses <code>fs.writeFileSync()</code>. |

-## Remarks

-We recommend to use this instead of the native `fs` API, because `fs` is a minimal set of low-level primitives that must be mapped for each supported operating system.
-The FileSystem API takes a philosophical approach of providing "one obvious way" to do each operation.
-We also prefer synchronous operations except in cases where there would be a clear performance benefit for using async, since synchronous code is much easier to read and debug.
-Also, indiscriminate parallelism has been seen to actually worsen performance, versus improving it.

-Note that in the documentation, we refer to "filesystem objects", this can be a file, folder, symbolic link, hard link, directory junction, etc.